dianavile/Code-Notes/Default Function Parameters.md

 sayHi('Monica', 'Hello');//Hello Monica
 ```

-How verbose this is!
-So you can instead write
+So you can write this instead:
 ```
 function sayHi (name = 'Diana', greeting = 'Hi') {
   return `${greeting} ${name}`;}